 We’d like you to send us one of your poems that has relevance to Asia and/or the diaspora.
 If you’ve got a video link to you performing you can include this as well.
 Please do also tell us a bit about yourself.

-The deadline is midnight on Friday 5 October 2018
+The deadline has been extended to midnight on Friday 12 October 2018.

 Terms and Conditions